Key Concepts

 The OnMarginCallWarningon_margin_call_warning and OnMarginCallon_margin_call event handlers provide information and control over how to reduce algorithm leverage when performance is poor.

-The OnMarginCallWarningon_margin_call_warning method is called when there is less than 5% margin remaining, this gives you an opportunity to reduce leverage before an official margin call is performed by the brokerage.
+The OnMarginCallWarningon_margin_call_warning method is called when there is less than 5% margin remaining to give you an opportunity to reduce leverage before an official margin call is performed by the brokerage.
 The OnMarginCallon_margin_call event handler is passed a list of SubmitOrderRequest objects which will be executed on exiting the method.

 Margin events are called before the data events are processed.